'You're a bunch of dopes and babies': Inside US President Donald Trump's stunning tirade against generals

 The more perplexing silence was from Pence, a leader who should have been able to stand up to Trump.
 Instead, one attendee thought, "He's sitting there frozen like a statue.
 Why doesn't he stop the president?"
 Another recalled the vice president was "a wax museum guy."
 From the start of the meeting, Pence looked as if he wanted to escape and put an end to the president's torrent.
 Surely, he disagreed with Trump's characterisation of military leaders as "dopes and babies," considering his son, Michael, was a Marine first lieutenant then training for his naval aviator wings.
 But some surmised Pence feared getting crosswise with Trump.
 "A total deer in the headlights," recalled a third attendee.

 Others at the table noticed Trump's stream of venom had taken an emotional toll.
 So many people in that room had gone to war and risked their lives for their country, and now they were being dressed down by a president who had not.
 They felt sick to their stomachs.
 Tillerson told others he thought he saw a woman in the room silently crying.
 He was furious and decided he couldn't stand it another minute.
-His voice broke into Trump's tirade, this one about trying to make money off U.S. troops.
+His voice broke into Trump's tirade, this one about trying to make money off US troops.

 "No, that's just wrong," the secretary of state said.
 "Mr. President, you're totally wrong.
 None of that is true."